 His attorney general, former New York prosecutor Thomas E. Dewey, is groomed to take over in 1948.
 Secretary of State Arthur Vandenberg struggles to balance the internationalist and isolationist elements in the Republican Party by maintaining equidistance from Britain and Japan.

-Click here for more unbuilt New York.
+Click here for more unbuilt New York and here for the art of Hugh Ferriss.

 After the frivolous styles of the 20s, fashion finds a new middle ground in the 1930s.
 Dresses and skirts are longer, moving from below the knee in the early thirties to ankle-length by the end of the decade.
 Bohemian women, like German actress Marlene Dietrich, wear trousers.
 Fashion designer Elsa Schiaparelli has popularized the use of plastic zippers in women’s clothes.